dimaoudegrim/Windows_tweaks/README.md

 - Increases the service startup pipe timeout to 45 seconds to give slower services more time to initialize.
 - Runs the Windows desktop and taskbar in a separate Explorer process
 - Enable "End Task" button on taskbar
+- Increases NTFS memory use for better file‑system performance.
+- Turns off NTFS file compression to save CPU and speed.

 ### 🎮 Gaming & Multimedia
 - Allocates more CPU time to multimedia tasks to reduce system responsiveness overhead.